Playork/StickyNotes/README.md

 pnpm install
 ```

-after this start this application by this command
+to try application or develop run application by this command

 ```bash
 pnpm start
 ```

-build for production by this command
+for daily use or production build application by this command

 ```bash
 pnpm run build